Viewer Rating

 Joe, who owns a gas station along with his brothers and is about to marry Katherine, travels to the small town where she lives to visit her, but is wrongly mistaken for a wanted kidnapper and arrested.

-The film critiques the dangers of mob rule and the breakdown of due process, advocating for the restoration of justice through the established legal system rather than personal vengeance.
-Its focus on universal principles of law and order, and the rejection of ideological extremes, positions it as neutral.
+The film critiques the dangers of mob rule and vigilante justice, ultimately championing the importance of due process and the rule of law.
+Its focus on universal principles of justice and human morality, rather than specific political ideologies, places it as neutral.

 The movie 'Fury' features a traditional cast reflective of its era, without intentional race or gender swaps.
 Its narrative explores themes of mob mentality and injustice, but does not explicitly critique or negatively portray traditional identities.